Italian pastry cream

 Pour slowly so you can make sure you don’t have lumps forming.

-Once you have a smooth liquid, gently pour it back in the pot and put it on low heath.
+Once you have a smooth liquid, gently pour it back in the cooking pot and put it on low heath.

 Mix slowly but continuously with a wooden spoon until the custard starts thickening and keep mixing until it starts to gently boil: when it does, mix for one extra minute and your custard is ready!

-Italian pastry recipe: mistakes to avoid
+Italian pastry cream recipe: mistakes to avoid

 There are two main things that can ruin your Italian pastry cream: fridge cold milk and lack of patience.